wh-alice/mig_visualstudio/vs/reference/how-to--add-nodes-to-the-workspace-from-the-xml-schema-explorer.md

 ---
-title: "How to: Add Nodes to the Workspace from the XML Schema Explorer" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Add Nodes to the Workspace from the XML Schema Explorer | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"